artmetla/DejaView/docs/design-docs/continuous-integration.md

-# Perfetto CI design document
+# DejaView CI design document

 This CI is used on-top of (not in replacement of) AOSP's TreeHugger.
 It gives early testing signals and coverage on other OSes and older Android